hbc/dc_2016_04/lessons/03_searching_files.md

 ## Learning objectives

-* Practice searching for characters or patterns in a text file using the `grep` command
++ Use grep to search for character strings and surrounding text in a text file (such as a fastq file)
-* Learn about output redirection
++ Redirect output of grep to another file by overwriting or appending
-* Explore how to use the pipe (`|`) character to chain together commands
++ Chain commands together using the pipe (|) character

 ## Searching files

-We showed a little how to search within a file using `less`.
+We showed a one way to search within a file using `less`.
 We can also search within files without even opening them, using `grep`.
-Grep is a command-line utility for searching plain-text data sets for lines matching a string or regular expression.
+Grep is a command-line utility for searching plain-text files for lines matching a string or regular expression.
 Let's give it a try!

-Suppose we want to see how many reads in our file have really bad, with 10 consecutive Ns
+Suppose we want to see how many reads in a fastq file are poor quality, with 10 consecutive Ns.
 Let's search for the string NNNNNNNNNN in file `SRR098026.fastq` in the `untrimmed_fastq` folder:

 ```bash